Blazkowiz47/personal-logs/20 PhD/2 Areas/Literature Review/DCN (IJCB 2021).md

 3. **Local Relation Modeling Module (LRM):** Models the second-order relationships between the patches to capture local dependencies.

 The architecture focuses on processing patches rather than whole images.
-- **Input Transformation:** Instead of feeding the whole image, the method splits the image into patches (Structure Destruction).
-- **Mixup Strategy:** It mixes patches from different images/classes (Content Combination) to create new training samples that force the network to learn robust features.
-- **Modeling:** A Local Relation Modeling Module is used to understand how these patches relate to each other, focusing on local cues rather than global semantics.

-- **Patch-based Learning:** Breaking global structure to focus on local texture/features.
-- **Domain Mixup:** Mixing content from different domains to improve robustness.

 - Evaluated on extensive public datasets (likely Oulu-NPU, CASIA-MFSD, Replay-Attack, MSU-MFSD based on the era and topic).